aubrielee/aubrielee.github.io/_posts/2014-06-24-bo-for-broke.md

 # Bo for Broke
 2014
+{: .centeredText}

-(Writing prompts from Bret Anthony Johnston, via Harriet, via Megan) Spend a few minutes describing:
+*(Writing prompts from Bret Anthony Johnston, via Harriet, via Megan) Spend a few minutes describing:
+{: .noIndent}

 * A strange experience in a car.
 * A strange experience in a restaurant.
 * How the color blue would taste, smell, sound.